SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 * Add an existing Geographic Area or Gazetteer to your shape, by union or intersection

 #### The Import Gazetteers task
 The Import Gazetteers task allows you to import many shapes at once with whatever precision the original shapes were created with, via a [shapefile](https://en.wikipedia.org/wiki/Shapefile).
-Typically in this case the shapefile will be something you or a colleague found and downloaded online.
+Typically in this case the shapefile will be something you or a colleague found online and then downloaded.

 :::tip
 At this time we only support import of shapefiles.
 If you find the shapes you would like to import in a different format, you can likely use software such as ArcGIS (commercial), QGis, or GDAL (more advanced) to convert to the shapefile format.